puffproject/docs/API_ARCHITECTURE.md

 # Endpoints
 This document is for outlining ideas about the api structure for unity-test.
+Swagger documentation to follow, hopefully with OpenAPI 3.0.

 # Course-Management Endpoints
 Course management microservice endpoints